 Comfortable clothing that you can move easily in.
 For Yoga classes we suggest you bring socks and/or a warm top to wear for Savasana (a meditative pose) at the end of class.

 Mats and other equipment will be provided but you should bring your own towel.
 During yoga practice it is best to abstain from drinking water and/or fluids so as to allow tapas/heat to build within the body; however, you may like to have a water bottle with you so you can rehydrate at class end if required.

 Children are not allowed in the class.
-We do have a waiting area that your children are more then welcome sit quietly.
+We do have a waiting area where your children are more then welcome sit quietly.
 Please note that if you bring your children they are your responsibility.
-Be mindful that during classes that your child is not running around.
+Be mindful during classes that your child is not running around and disturbing others.

 Depending on your cover some health funds will allow you to claim Pilates and Yoga under your extra's.
 Some health funds require you to complete a health management form by your GP that suggest yoga and pilates as part of your rehab, fitness, health program.
 Please contact your health fund for more information.
 More details here